 Give yourself permission to scale

-“As to process stuff…Our early adopters were our internal champions and walked us through a fast track piloting and sales process that bypassed rigorous IT scrutiny and a lengthy procurement process.
-We did eventually go through all that, but in parallel, during the pilot process.”
+“As to process stuff…Our early adopters were our internal champions and walked us through a fast-track piloting and sales process that bypassed rigorous IT scrutiny and a lengthy procurement process.
+We eventually went through all that, but in parallel, during the pilot process.”

-Steve finally speaks up: “But what about analytics and customer support and dev ops.
+Steve finally speaks up: “But what about analytics, customer support, and dev ops?
 All that infrastructure stuff takes time to set up?”

-“When you are serving just 10 customers, you don’t need fancy analytics.
-You can just pick up the phone and talk to your customers, or better yet visit them on site.”
+“When serving just ten customers, you don’t need fancy analytics.
+You can pick up the phone and talk to your customers, or better yet, visit them on-site.”

-“Just 10 customers?
-But shouldn’t I be thinking beyond 10 customers?”
+“Just ten customers?
+But shouldn’t I be thinking beyond ten customers?”
 Steve asks.

 “Right there, that’s the premature optimization trap.
-If you can’t make your first 10 customers happy, what makes you think you can make 100 or a 1,000 customers happy?”
+If you can’t make your first ten customers happy, what makes you think you can make 100 or 1,000 customers happy?”

 Before Steve can answer, Mary goes on…

-“You can certainly keep yourself busy trying to plan for scale, but you can’t foresee your business model bottlenecks ahead of time.
+“You can keep yourself busy trying to plan for scale, but you can’t foresee your business model bottlenecks ahead of time.
 So far, you’ve been at this for over a year now.
-And your constraints haven’t been technical risks, but customer and market risks.
-Until you get your first 10 referenceable customers, that’s probably not going to change.”
+And your constraints haven’t been technical risks but customer and market risks.
+Until you get your first ten referenceable customers, that’s probably not going to change.”